Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

     tfssecurity /gud "Datum Testers" "The members of this group test the code for this project" /collection:CollectionURL

 <a id="gun"></a>

 ### /gun: Rename a group

 Use **/gun** to rename a server-level or collection-level group.

 	tfssecurity /gun GroupIdentity GroupName [/collection:CollectionURL] [/server:ServerURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/gun** command, you must have the View collection-level information and Edit collection-level information or the View instance-level information and Edit instance-level information permissions set to Allow, depending on whether you are using the **/collection** or **/server** parameter, respectively.
-For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6)>.
+For more information, see [Permission reference for Azure DevOps Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6)>.

 #### Parameters